GDPR Compliance and Data Privacy at Honeit

 What does the right to rectification of personal data mean?

-An individual may require incorrect personal data to be rectify.
+An individual may require incorrect personal data to be rectified.

 What does the right of portability of personal data mean?

-What does the right to object to processing of personal data mean?
+What does the right to object to the processing of personal data mean?

 - Processing for direct marketing purposes

-What does the right erasure of personal data mean?
+What does the right to erasure of personal data mean?

 It means that an individual may require a controller to have personal data deleted if the processing fails to satisfy the requirements of GDPR.
 This may be the case under the following circumstances: